magento/knowledge-base/docs/guides/kb-formatting-guide.md

 ```markdown
 ![alt text](assets/image.png)
 ```
+Keep in mind that we only accept .png, .jpg, and .jpeg formats.

 If you want to customize the size of your image, you will need to use HTML:
 ```html